 Correlations between the computed hydrodynamic variables (absolute velocity, absolute discharge, 2D turbulent viscosity and velocity gradient) and the measured 2D coordinates of smolts are analysed through the comparison of maps showing the spatial distributions and through the use of an original methodology based on probability density functions.
 This methodology consists in the comparison of the distribution of hydrodynamic variables in a given zone of interest with the distribution of these variables at the smolt locations.
 Hence, the attractiveness or repulsion of smolts is assessed by the identification of the range of values of the hydrodynamic parameters for which the probability density of smolts is higher than the probability density of the hydrodynamic values.
-At both sites, the results indicate an attractiveness of the smolts in areas with higher velocities.
-At Grands-Malades, smolts are mainly located along the left side of the water intake where the velocities are the highest, whatever the combination of turbine opening.
-At Ivoz-Ramet, the topographic step and the surface beam at the entrance of the water intake have a strong blockage effect on the smolts.
+At both sites, the results indicate an attractiveness of the smolts in areas with higher velocities are the highest, whatever the combination of turbine opening.
+At lvoz-Ramet, the topographic step and the surface beam at the entrance of the water intake have a strong blockage effect on the smolts.
 Along this topographic step, the correlation analysis shows that the smolts are more prone to stay in areas with higher velocity values.